GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-aws/index.md

 ## Configure AWS VPN gateways

-      Known issue: When configuring VPN tunnels to AWS, use the IKEv2 encryption protocol and select fewer transform sets on the AWS side, otherwise the Cloud VPN tunnel can fail to rekey.
-For example, select a combination of single Phase 1 and Phase 2 encryption algorithms, integrity algorithms, and DH group numbers.

-      This rekeying issue is caused by a large SA payload size for the default set of AWS transform sets.
-This large payload size results in IP fragmentation of IKE packets on the AWS side, which Cloud VPN does not support.

 Create two AWS virtual private gateways, each associated with an AWS site-to-site VPN connection and a customer gateway.
 The first AWS gateway has one site-to-site connection and two customer gateways.
 The first AWS configuration connects to interface 0 on the HA VPN gateway.
 The second AWS gateway has the same configuration and connects to interface 1 on the HA VPN gateway.

 Create all AWS components in the AWS VPC console dashboard by selecting each top-level component in the dashboard's navigation bar.

-**Note:** These instructions assume that you have created an AWS VPC for this gateway.
+These instructions assume that you have created an AWS VPC for this gateway.

+### Known issue

+When configuring VPN tunnels to AWS, use the IKEv2 encryption protocol and select fewer transform sets on the AWS side.
+Otherwise, the Cloud VPN tunnel can fail to rekey.
+For example, select a combination of single Phase 1 and Phase 2 encryption algorithms, integrity algorithms, and DH group numbers.

+This rekeying issue is caused by a large SA payload size for the default set of AWS transform sets.
+This large payload size results in IP fragmentation of IKE packets on the AWS side, which Cloud VPN does not support.

 ### Create the AWS gateway and attach it to a VPC